Cosmicjedi/Games/src/site/notes/Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Characters/Damien Black.md

 Eyes:: Green
 Skin color:: Sun Bronzed from a life of outside work.
 Ethnicity:: Norse-Scottish mix
-Tormod is a male of Morse-Scottish ethnicity large man standing 6'7" (200.66cm) tall. he is lean muscle and built for speed and stamina.
+Tormod is a male of Norse-Scottish ethnicity large man standing 6'7" (200.66cm) tall. he is lean muscle and built for speed and stamina.
 Read Hair Green Eyes.

 ## Character Sheet
 ___